gnefedev/javaee-testing/README.md

 ## Customisation
 Add javaee-testing.properties to you resources in WAR

+1. packageToScan - package for scan you JEE beans
-1. host - where to find deployed application default "localhost".
+2. host - where to find deployed application default "localhost".
-2. port - default "8080".
+3. port - default "8080".
-3. context-root - context root of WAR with tests default "javaee-testing".
+4. context-root - context root of WAR with tests default "javaee-testing".
-4. test-mode - AGAINST_SERVER or OFFLINE.
+5. test-mode - AGAINST_SERVER or OFFLINE.
 Will choose by ping if not specified.

 ## Crazy things that not implemented in OFFLINE:
 1. Two different instances of same @Stateful bean in one object